dotnet/iot/src/devices/README.md

 ## Binding Distribution

 These bindings are distributed via the [Iot.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings) NuGet package.
-Daily builds with the latest bindings are available on [MyGet](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Iot.Device.Bindings).
+Daily builds with the latest bindings are available on [Azure DevOps](https://pkgs.dev.azure.com/dotnet/IoT/_packaging/nightly_iot_builds/nuget/v3/index.json).
+Just add the URL as a new nuget feed.
 You can also consume the bindings as source.

 ## Contributing a binding